logo dark logo light logo

 Top Tool #7: Level

-A level is really two tools in one, since it can be used to find both level and plumb.
+A level is two tools in one since it can be used to find both level and plumb.
 A 24” level is a good choice for most projects.
-A small torpedo level is great when working in cramped spaces.
+A small torpedo level is excellent when working in cramped spaces.

 To check the accuracy of a level, place it on a flat surface with the bubble centered, then reverse ends without turning the level over.
 If the bubble is still centered, the level is accurate.

-To test for plumb, hold the level against a wall with the bubble centered.
+Hold the level against a wall with the bubble centered on testing for plumb.
 Flip the level over to the other side, keeping the same end pointing up.
 If the bubble is still centered, the level is accurate for plumb.

 Top Tool #8: Square